 If a collection is donated to us, we may ask that the donor provide proof that the collections of non-US specimens complies with the Lacey Act.
 Official UMMZ Policy on Accessions (PDF)

 Loaned specimens must be received in the condition in which they were sent.
 Do not place mothballs or other extraneous materials in with the pinned specimens.
 Use brace pins to hold larger insects down and to keep them from swinging around during shipment.
 Specimen boxes must be protected by at least 4" of cushioning all around -- please use foam or foam peanuts instead of newspaper.
 Lids to insect boxes should be taped securely.
-For specimens in ethanol -- please see current regulations on shipping "hazardous materials."
-The Post Office will not accept packages with flammable materials.
+For specimens in ethanol -- please check current regulations on shipping "hazardous materials."

 Official UMMZ Loan Policy